 SERRA&FONSECA was founded in 2012, in Emilia-Romagna on a large estate in Val Tidone, a land of castles and oak groves, skirted by an ancient Salt Route, where twenty-four thousand specimens of the finest biological lavender plants are weeded and harvested by hand.
 The precious yield of just a few litres of lavandula augustifolia essential oil is the core for the creation of this exclusive line of scents.

-Since words are the daily bread of the eco-journalists and recent perfume-entrepreneurs, one should not be surprised that the Serra&Fonseca signature product was the “Fragrance Book”, featuring an elegant small tin of solid perfume with original short stories about perfume written by famous writers such as Andrea Camilleri and Gianrico Carofiglio.
+Since words are the daily bread of the eco-journalists, one should not be surprised that Serra&Fonseca’s signature product is the “Fragrance Book”, featuring an elegant small tin of solid perfume with original short stories about perfume written by famous writers such as Andrea Camilleri and Gianrico Carofiglio.

-Giovanna, who is the spirit behind Serra&Fonseca, recently curated the prestigious project VERBA OLENT, a journey into the literature of scents, where the new luxury collection EAU DE MOI was presented in September 2014, in Florence at Pitti Fragranze 12, the international fair featuring the best in artistic perfumery.
+Giovanna Zucconi Fonseca, who is the true spirit behind Serra&Fonseca, also recently curated the prestigious project VERBA OLENT, a journey into the literature of scents, where the new luxury collection EAU DE MOI was presented in September 2014, in Florence at Pitti Fragranze 12, the international fair featuring the best in artistic perfumery.

-Here, Giovanna Zucconi Fonseca reveals all about her fragrance line:
+Here, Giovanna Zucconi Fonseca reveals all about all natural beauty brand.